marinaaisa/workshop-nuxt-blog/README.md

       Jamón ipsum borrachos como cubas flamenco caramba picha.
 Y los reconquista ronda manchego.
 Barça y mi de vicio morcilla litros.
 Tomatito y la ojos al tuntún, tu chorizo gorilla y mucho de peluco ancha es Castilla., croquetas no pega ojo y la Torrente copazo.
 Un cien gaviotas de vicio y malla de ballet sidra llega tarde tu brutal pero quinto pino tu tronco Sancho clásico y enchufe el trapicheo Carnaval a asturiana, pero lacasitos con tapas salir de picha y a no pega ojo a lo hecho, pecho., mucho de Alonso.
     ```

-1. Do the same as in English, go to `contents/es/blogsEs.js` and write the `name` of your blog post inside the exported array.
+2. Do the same as in English, go to `contents/es/blogsEs.js` and write the `name` of your blog post inside the exported array.
 Example:

     ```js
       export default [
         'jamon-ipsum',
       ]
     ```
+3. Add the `trans` property in the markdown's frontmatter with the reverse language name on it.
+So, in this example, for the Spanish version will be `trans: 'bacon-input'` and for the English version will be `trans: 'jamon-input'`.

 ## 👉 Step 5: Add a webpack loader for your Markdown files